yanlynnnnn/tp/docs/DeveloperGuide.md

 1. User requests to list all appointments.
 1. Homerce shows a list of appointments.
 1. User requests to mark a specific appointment as undone.
-1. Homerce indicate that the appointment have be completed.
+1. Homerce indicate that the appointment have not been completed.
 1. Homerce <ins>deletes a revenue (UC028)</ins>.
 1. Homerce displays all appointments in the appointment list.
 1. Homerce displays a successful listed message.